saicharanar/DecoARSample/README.md

 #### Add the Action for a specific image
 - Locate the Prefab called `PrefabInstatiater` Under `Assets/Prefabs` folder.
 - Open it in Inspector window.
 It should have `Tracked Image Action Manager` script attached to it.
 Expand the `Images With Action` field.
-- To an action for the image you just added, Click on the Plus, Then give the image name(same as image name in Texture) and the [prefab](#creating-an-action-prefab) as action.
+- To an action for the image, click on the `Plus` icon, then give the image name(same image name as in Texture) and the new [prefab](#creating-an-action-prefab) as an action prefab.
 - Thats's all.

 #### Creating an action prefab
 For all Types of Action we have already create a demo prefab.

 If you want a new prefab, then just Copy the demo prefab and then change the image/video/audio inside the copied prefab.

-For 3D model, Dont need to create any extra prefab.
+For 3D model, you don't need to create any extra prefab.
 Provide the 3D model directly.

 ## Build and Run
-TODO
+- Open the `Build settings` in unity.
+- Change the build target to android.
+- Do a clean build and install in the phone to run it.

 ## Demo